 Perfection.
 Many of us strive to achieve this state in everything we do.
-But have you ever stopped to think that the relentless pursuit of perfection could actually hurt you?
+But have you ever stopped to think that the relentless pursuit of perfection could hurt you?

-This is where deep satisfaction and a feeling of fulfillment should occur but is often not present if the outcome of our effort isn’t perfection.
-One way to combat this is to become aware of this negative thinking loop, and when a negative thought pattern emerges (example: “I didn’t win, so my effort wasn’t good enough.”), turn it around and make it a positive thought, such as, “I didn’t win, but I gave it my absolute best effort and because of that, I’m satisfied with the outcome.”
+This is where deep satisfaction and a feeling of fulfilment should occur but is often not present if the outcome of our effort isn’t perfection.
+One way to combat this is to become aware of this negative thinking loop, and when a negative thought pattern emerges (example: “I didn’t win, so my effort wasn’t good enough.”), turn it around and make it a positive thought, such as, “I didn’t win, but I gave it my absolute best effort, and because of that, I’m satisfied with the outcome.”